Agh42/CSTOOL_io/README.md

 # CSTOOL.io

-An open source project that hosts immediately usable cybersecurity tools.
+A cloud-native open source project that hosts immediately usable cybersecurity tools.
 Running at http://CSTOOL.io

 The website consists of the following services and repositories:
 * [AttackSrfc](https://github.com/Agh42/attacksrfc) - frontend and landing page